-Settling on an adoptive family will be one of the toughest decisions that you’ll ever have to make.
-That’s why, when you’ve finally found the couple that you believe is perfect for your baby, you may feel overjoyed with relief.
+Working with an agency, you can review profiles and adoptive families, and even talk to families before making your choice.
+When you’ve found the couple that you believe is perfect for your baby, you may feel overjoyed with relief.

 Once you choose the adoptive family you want for your baby, you’ll begin pre-placement contact with them.
 At this point, you’ll start getting to know one another through phone calls, emails, and sometimes in-person visits if you live close enough to each other.

 It’s normal to feel anxious about your decision.
 After all, this is a choice that will affect your child for the rest of their life.

-It’s possible that this feeling can go away.
+And It’s possible that this feeling can go away.

-But if this is something you keep coming back to in your head, it might be time to give it some more thought.
+But, if this is something you keep coming back to in your head, it might be time to give it some more thought.
 It’s more than possible that this just might not be the right family for you, as hard as it may be to believe after all this time searching.

 For example, maybe you have certain questions or concerns that could be addressed with the adoptive family to help you feel more confident in your decision.
 Other times, it may just take some more time and more conversations for you to feel fully comfortable with the adoptive parents, and that’s totally normal.

 However, if you talk to your adoption specialist and still feel certain that you need to keep searching for the right adoptive parents, he or she can explain how to change adoptive families based on where you are in the adoption process.